Tajnymag/gordon/README.md

 # gordon
 Lambda Calculus interpeter written in ES6/7

-As this project isn't ussing any transpiling/bundling, you need the latest browser version to run this.
+As this project isn't using any transpiling/bundling, you need the latest version of your browser to run this.

 ### Firefox users:
 to run this, enable dom.moduleScripts.enabled in about:config.